penske-media-corp/pmc-vvv/README.md

     $ mysql -u root --password=root -e "GRANT ALL PRIVILEGES ON pmctests.* TO wp@localhost IDENTIFIED BY 'wp';"
     ```
 1. Get the WP Test Suite
-    1. Note, WP Develop is usually further ahead in development than our stack.
-Using its master branch can lead to issues when running tests with our pmc-unit-test bootstrap.php) Ideally, we could provision wordpress-trunk into VVV via https://github.com/Varying-Vagrant-Vagrants/custom-site-template-develop, however, it forces you to use the latest version.
     ```bash
     $ vagrant ssh
     $ git clone git@github.com:WordPress/wordpress-develop.git